-The drawbacks of run charts are that they don’t have any statistical control limits.
-Simply put, they don’t show you the upper and lower tolerance and threshold limits.
+- They don’t have any statistical control limits; they don’t show you the upper and lower tolerance and threshold limits.

-A control chart is one of the seven basic tools of quality control.
-It is an updated version of the run chart.
-If you add control limits to the run chart, it will become a control chart.
-Control chart is also known as Shewhart chart, because it was developed by Walter A. Shewhart while working in Bell labs.
-These charts are used to study the change in a process over a period of time.
+A control chart is one of the seven basic tools of quality control and is a modified version of the run chart.
+If you add control limits to a run chart, it will become a control chart.

 Elements of Control Charts

-In control chart, there is a center line (red line) called the mean or goal which is surrounded by other lines (dotted green lines) called limits.
+A centerline (red line) called the mean or goal is surrounded by others (dotted green lines) called limits.
 These lines are the upper control limit and lower control limit (UCL and LCL).
-These lines are again surrounded by two another lines (purple lines) known as the upper specification limit and lower specification limit.
+These are again surrounded by two others (purple lines) known as the upper specification limit and lower specification limit.

-If the 99.73% (3-sigma) of all the points fall between the upper and lower control limits, you will say that the process is under control.
+You can say that the process is under control if 99.73% (3-sigma) of the data points fall between the upper and lower control limits.

-Control charts help you find answers to questions such as:
+Control charts help you find answers to the following questions:

 - Is the process under control?

-- Are the products within the specification limits?
+- Are the deliverables within the specification limits?

 Rule of Seven